 Similar to a regular high school diploma, a High School Equivalence Diploma, opens a new window can be used to apply for jobs and promotions, pursue a college degree, or reach personal goals.
 The Ohio High School Equivalence Diploma has been recognized as the Ohio Certificate of High School Equivalence since Sept.
 14, 2016.
 All previously awarded Ohio High School Equivalence Diplomas are still considered valid.

 The High School Equivalence (HSE) office at the Ohio Department of Education offers three options for testing to earn High School Equivalency: GED® & HiSET®.
 Click here for a list of approved testing centers.
-New Readers Press licenses are supported, in part, from a generous contribution from The Johnson Foundation, opens a new window.

 - The GED, opens a new window, which stands for General Educational Development, but is also referred to as a General Education Diploma, is a set of tests that when passed certify the test taker has met high school level academic skills.

 - The HiSET exam, opens a new window is a five-part test states use in the process of issuing a high school equivalency credential.
 The exam allows out of school youth and adults to show they have the same academic knowledge and skills as a high school graduate.

 HSE Practice Tests

 - Practice Tests: Peterson’s Test Prep has great practice tests and study guides for Ohio’s High School Equivalency Tests – GED and HiSET.
 You'll need a library card number and PIN to sign in.

 Ohio's Adult Diploma Program